Ein kleines Mädchen isst ein Stück Apfel, neben ihr steht eine Schale mit illustrierten Früchten.

 Vitamin B5

-If you want to stay alert, vitamin B5 (including pantothenic acid) is your friend.
+If you want to stay alert, vitamin B5, also known as pantothenic acid, is your friend.
 Vitamin B5 supports energy metabolism and contributes to the normal synthesis of some neurotransmitters.
-Neurotransmitters are messengers from nerve cells.
-Pantothenic acid also helps reduced fatigue and tiredness and contributes to the normal synthesis of vitamin D.
+Neurotransmitters are messenger substances of nerve cells.
+Pantothenic acid also contributes to a reduction in tiredness and fatigue and to the normal synthesis of vitamin D.

 Vitamin B6